2016-2017 Model State Program University of Kentucky

 • Sustainable Communities: ethnic differences/cultural and demographic change, local and regional food systems, social capital, social networks

-In 2016-17, we plan to meet with our Advisory Committee once in-person and once via teleconference.
+In 2016-17, communicated with our Advisory Committee via email, particularly actively during the development of our work plan.
 One point of emphasis this year will be evaluating our Advisory Committee and encouraging some new membership according to our previously stated goal of three- year term rotations.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.